Oklahoma Academic Standards for Personal Financial Literacy

 The student will evaluate the consequences of bankruptcy.
 Activity Long-Term Game Comprehensive Chapter Short Lesson Interactive Calculator Graded Assessment

-Lesson – Consolidating Debt
+Lesson – Getting Help With Debt Repayment

-Lesson – Debt Negotiation
+Lesson – Debt Relief: Is Consolidation the Answer?

-Lesson – Bankruptcy
+Lesson – What Is Bankruptcy?

-Lesson – Bankruptcy
+Lesson – What Is Bankruptcy?

 The student will explain the costs and benefits of charitable giving.
 Activity Long-Term Game Comprehensive Chapter Short Lesson Interactive Calculator Graded Assessment